2025 in public domain: Countries with life + 70 years

 The art of Henri Matisse (left) and Frida Kahlo (right) entered the public domain in Europe in 2025; however, at this time, Kahlo's works remained copyrighted in her native Mexico.

 Except for Belarus (Life + 50 years) and Spain (which has a copyright term of Life + 80 years for creators that died before 1988), a work enters the public domain in Europe 70 years after the creator's death, if it was published during the creator's lifetime.
 The same term applies in much of South America, and parts of western Africa.
 As such, the works of all authors who died in 1954 entered the European public domain in 2025.

 Two of the most important authors whose works entered the European public domain in 2025 were Henri Matisse, one of the most revolutionary artists of the early 20th century and a key figure in multiple art movements; and Frida Kahlo, arguably the most recognized Mexican painter.
 At this time, the latter's works remained copyrighted in her native country.
 Other significant examples of authors whose works entered the public domain included actor and film director Lionel Barrymore (already partially public domain in his native United States), architects Auguste Perret and William Van Alen (the respective designers of the Théâtre des Champs-Élysées in Paris and the Chrysler Building in New York City), cartoonists Bud Fisher and George McManus, Italian composers Franco Alfano and Achille Longo, German composers Walter Braunfels and Herms Niel, Austrian composer Fred Raymond, American composers Charles Ives and Arthur Johnston (the latter of whom wrote "Cocktails for Two"), Man with a Movie Camera director Dziga Vertov, founding father of Chinese cinema Zhang Shichuan (already public domain in his native China), French painters André Derain and Jacques Gachot, Portuguese sculptor Maximiano Alves, gospel blues musician Washington Phillips, Lost Horizon author James Hilton, British novelist Francis Brett Young, Gigi author Colette, German author of the Dr. Mabuse novels Norbert Jacques, German writer and filmmaker Thea von Harbou, Italian writer Enrico Cavacchioli, American novelist Maxwell Bodenheim, and Australian writer Miles Franklin.
 Spanish writer Jacinto Benavente's works also entered the public domain in European countries other than his native Spain.
 The publications of mathematicians Gino Loria and Alan Turing and physicist Enrico Fermi also entered the public domain, along with an experimental film by the inventor of the cinematograph, Auguste Lumière.

+In Argentina, the plays, screenplays and tango lyrics by Manuel Romero entered the public domain; he died on October 3, 1954, so under Argentine law, his individual works entered the public domain on January 1, 2025 (70 years from January 1 of the year following the death).
+However, this does not mean that his films are in the public domain, since Argentine law stipulates that copyright protection for a film lasts 50 years from the death of the screenwriter, producer or director.